 What is Standards-Based Grading?

 Standards-based grading is grade reporting on clearly articulated discipline-specific standards.
-The standards represent the Illinois Learning Standards which are aligned to the Common Core State Standards and are developed to ensure career and college readiness.
+The standards for all classes reflect the Illinois Learning Standards which are aligned to the Common Core State Standards and are developed to ensure career and college readiness.

 How is this Different from Current Grading Practices?